About Dr. Thomas Molloy,

 Dr. Thomas Molloy, heart surgeon, graduated from Dartmouth Medical School in 1981.

 He then completed residencies in General and Cardiothoracic surgery at the University of Arizona in 1990.

 Dr. Molloy is board certified in Thoracic Surgery.
 In addition, Doctor Molloy is a member of the Twenty First Century Cardiothoracic Surgery Society, International Society for Minimally Invasive Cardiac Surgery, The Society of Thoracic Surgeons, and The Western Thoracic Surgical Society.

-Currently, Dr. Thomas Molloy is the Director of Cardiac Surgery and Chairman of the Department of Cardiovascular Medicine at the Northwest Regional Heart Center in Portland, Oregon.
+Currently, Dr. Thomas Molloy is the Medical Director of Northwest Regional Heart & Vascular in Portland, Oregon.
 In addition, Dr. Molloy is the Director of Robotic Cardiac Surgery at Oregon Health Sciences University.

 with Dr. Thomas Molloy, MD

 To schedule an appointment with Dr. Molloy, you can:

 - Request an appointment by clicking here.